tardate/LittleArduinoProjects/README.md

-# 200 Little Arduino Projects
+# 201 Little Arduino Projects
-> Latest addition:sparkles: [SolenoidMotor](./Kinetics/SolenoidMotor) - a single-cylinder mini-solenoid engine
+> Latest addition:sparkles: [DoorbellKit](./Electronics101/555Timer/DoorbellKit) - another two-tone doorbell using a 555 timer oscillator

 Just my collection of electronics projects, many involving an Arduino in one way or another.